gladstoneai/POWERplay/README.md

   >>> import networkx as nx
   >>> petersen_mdp = utils.quick_graph_to_mdp(nx.petersen_graph(), name='Petersen graph')
   ```
   (Note that using `quick_graph_to_mdp()` on an undirected graph makes the resulting output graph not just _directed_, but also _acyclic_.
-It also forces `'TERMINAL'` to be an orphan node with no inbound edges, sets `'TERMINAL'` as the _last_ node in the graph's node list, and makes sure that every non-terminal node has at least one outbound edge or self-loop.)
+It also makes sure that every non-terminal node has at least one outbound edge or self-loop.)

   Typical value: `mdp.quick_graph_to_mdp(nx.petersen_graph(), name='Petersen graph')`